gulnaz1024/Spring/README.md

 **MAT-20**

 ## 💬 About
-This web-application for library management.
+This is web-application for library management.
 Allows you to:
 - Manage the books
 - Manage the borrowers